brson/wasm-opt-rs/notes.md

 [`cxx`]: https://github.com/dtolnay/cxx

 Thanks to
+Alon Zakai,
 David Tolnoy,
-TODO
+Marcin Górny,
+Michael Müller,
+and
+Robin Freyler
-for their contributions and support.
+for their contributions to and support of this work.

 Thanks to the [Web3 Foundation] for [funding this project].